firstcontributions/first-contributions/README.md

 ## Where to go from here?

-Congrats!
-You just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!
+Congrats, you are on fire!🔥 You just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!

 Celebrate your contribution and share it with your friends and followers by going to [web app](https://roshanjossey.github.io/first-contributions/#social-share).